 David Miller (B. Sc., St. Andrews, Ph.D., Heriot-Watt) is the W. M. Keck Professor of Electrical Engineering, and Professor by Courtesy of Applied Physics at Stanford University.
-He was with Bell Laboratories from 1981 to 1996, as a department head from 1987.
+Before Stanford, he was with Bell Laboratories from 1981 to 1996, as a department head from 1987.
 His interests include nanophotonics, quantum-well optoelectronics, and optics in information sensing, interconnects, and processing.
-He has published over 270 scientific papers, holds 75 patents, has a Google h-index of over 100, is the author of the textbook Quantum Mechanics for Scientists and Engineers (Cambridge, 2008), and has taught open online quantum mechanics classes to over 40,000 students.
+He has published over 280 scientific papers, holds over 75 patents, has a Google h-index of over 100, is the author of the textbook Quantum Mechanics for Scientists and Engineers (Cambridge, 2008), and has taught open online quantum mechanics classes to over 50,000 students.

 He was President of the IEEE LEOS (now Photonics Society) in 1995, and has served on Boards for various societies, companies, and university and government bodies.